 In addition to citizen complaints, the Commission may investigate matters of judicial misconduct on its own motion.
 Referrals are also made to the Commission through the Office of Judicial Administration and the Office of the Disciplinary Administrator.

 Referrals are made through the Office of Judicial Administration on personnel matters involving sexual harassment.
-The Kansas Court Personnel Rules provide that, if upon investigation the Judicial Administrator finds probable cause to believe an incident of sexual harassment has occurred involving a judge, the Judicial Administrator will refer the matter to the Commission on Judicial Qualifications.
-See Kansas Court Personnel Rule 9.4(e).
+The Kansas Court Personnel Rules provide that, if upon investigation the Judicial Administrator finds probable cause to believe an incident of sexual harassment has occurred involving a judge, the Judicial Administrator will refer the matter to the Commission on Judicial Conduct.
+See Kansas Court Personnel Rule 9.1(b).

 The Disciplinary Administrator refers complaints to the Commission if investigation into attorney misconduct implicates a judge.
-There is a reciprocal sharing of information between the two offices.